 As you see in the examples above, the Dataflow and the Dataset can become multiple layers each.
 The number of layers in the architecture is not an important factor.
 Designing the layers in a way that leads to less maintenance and more re-usable objects and components is the critical thing to consider when you design the architecture of a Power BI solution.

 You might already use Power BI in an enterprise solution using Azure Data Factory or SSIS as the ETL tool, and SSAS as the modeling tool and Power BI live connection as the visualization tool.
 Such architecture is similar to what I mentioned here already.
 If you already have that architecture in place, I recommend you to proceed with that.

 Implementing a Power BI solution is simple.
 However, maintaining it is not!
-If you want to have a low maintenance, highly scalable, consistent and robust Power BI implementation, then you need to have a proper architecture in place.
-In this article, I explained the benefits of a proposed architecture that leverages dataflow for data preparation layer and shared dataset for data modeling layer.
-The proposed architecture will have the minimum maintenance efforts, it is highly scalable.
-And I strongly recommend you to consider using it in your implementations.
+You must have a proper architecture if you want low maintenance, highly scalable, consistent, and robust Power BI implementation.
+In this article, I explained the benefits of a proposed architecture that leveraged Dataflow for the data preparation layer and shared Dataset for the data modeling layer.
+The architecture can also be enhanced using Power BI Datamart.
+The proposed architecture will have the minimum maintenance efforts; it is highly scalable.
+And I strongly recommend you consider using it in your implementations.

 Do you have any thoughts about this architecture or any questions?
 Please let me know in the comments below.